celias/sickfits/README.md

 _For building the interface_

--React.js - JavaScript Library
+- React.js JavaScript Library
--Next.js - for server side rendering, routing and tooling -__Styled Components__ - for styling
+- Next.js for server side rendering, routing and tooling
--__React-Apollo__ - for interfacing with Apollo Client